 DIY Cake Flour

-1 cup all-purpose flour minus 2 tablespoons + 2 tablespoons cornstarch
+1 cup minus 2 tablespoons all-purpose flour + 2 tablespoons cornstarch

 Then I sifted this flour + cornstarch mixture 5 times with a fine mesh strainer.

 In fact, 90% of substitutions you make in baking will alter the taste and texture of the final result.
-Sometimes substitutions are necessary and I understand that.
-However, I think it’s always best to follow the recipe exactly as it’s written… at least the very first time you make it so you understand how it’s supposed to turn out.
+Sometimes substitutions are necessary, and I understand that.
+However, the Handle the Heat method of baking recommends that you always follow the recipe exactly as it’s written… at least the very first time you make it so you understand how it’s supposed to turn out.
 Then you can experiment with substitutions and alternatives.